-Staff members build teaching skills and concepts through participation in conferences and workshops throughout the year.
+Staff members work in a Professional Learning Committee to build teaching skills and concepts through participating in professional development that focuses on improving instruction and assessment.
+Teacher collaboration time is utilized during common prep and during early release Wednesdays.
 For the past three years, the district has offered three staff development days prior to the start of the school year.
-Site staff development days consisted of common core development, instructional strategies behavioral management, AP training, and technology training aimed at increasing teacher effectiveness and student performance.
-Additionally, every Monday from 3:30-4:25 there is contracted professional development time.
-The first Wednesday of each month there is a minimum day and the afternoon is dedicated to teacher professional development.
+Site Professional Learning Communities meetings consisted of common core development, instructional strategies, behavioral management, AP training, and technology training aimed at increasing teacher effectiveness and student performance.
+Additionally, teachers discuss student data comparison, response to intervention (RTI) strategies, best practices, common pacing, and many other pertinent professional development issues.
+During these days, teachers may also receive training on specific programs or strategies beneficial for student success.

-During this time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, technology, teaching strategies, and methodologies.
-The school uses the teaching strategies developed by Marzano and Kagan and teachers are offered training in the techniques.
-Additionally, as needed teachers are trained in the Fred Jones strategies.
-District teams in math and English were developed in the fall semester to prepare for the common core standards and to build common core units.
-In addition, numerous common core professional development workshops have been given to staff to ease the transition from the California Standards to the new common core standards.
-English and math department members have extensively worked on advanced common core training, building common finals and adjusting pacing guides.
-The science department has worked on creating a new course sequence and establishing a smooth transition to the new Science standards.
-During the 2017 and 2018 school years, the Social Science department has worked on updating pacing guides and creating common formative assessments.
+During professional development time, teachers are offered a broad-based variety of professional growth opportunities in curriculum, technology, teaching strategies, and methodologies.
+The school uses the teaching strategies developed by Marzano and Kagan, and teachers are offered training in these techniques.
+Additionally, teachers receive training in the Fred Jones strategies as needed.
+District teams in Math and English were developed in the Fall semester to prepare for the Common Core Standards and to build Common Core units.
+Also, numerous Common Core professional development workshops have been given to staff to ease the transition from the California Standards to the new Common Core Standards.
+English and Math department members at the site level have extensively worked on advanced Common Core training, building common finals, and adjusting pacing guides.
+The Science department continued worked on creating a new course sequence and establishing a smooth transition to the new Next Generation Science Standards.
+During the 2018 and 2019 school years, the Social Science department has also continued work on updating pacing guides and creating common formative assessments.